felipenlunkes/cv/index.md

   - Building tools that connect to databases (MySQL) to store and retrieve data.

 * x86 Assembly:
-  - [Hexagonix Operating System](https://github.com/hexagonix) (2015-current) is a simple, Unix-like operating system developed completely in Assembly for the x86 architecture.
+  - **[Hexagonix Operating System](https://github.com/hexagonix)** (2015-current) is a simple, Unix-like operating system developed completely in Assembly for the x86 architecture.
 In addition to the kernel, I've developed a series of tools, utilities and libraries that allow the system to be expanded by anyone interested.
 The aim of the project was to practice logic that could be applied in any high-level language.
 In addition, I wrote extensive documentation in Portuguese and English.
-More at: github.com/hexagonix;
+More at: **[github.com/hexagonix](https://github.com/hexagonix)**;
-  - Creation of a basic operating system ([Bin OS](https://github.com/felipenlunkes/Bin-S.O)) in 2013, to practice baremetal programming.
+  - Creation of a basic operating system **([Bin OS](https://github.com/felipenlunkes/Bin-S.O))** in 2013, to practice baremetal programming.

 </div>